Kyominii/Music_streaming_nodejs/README.md

 * vote system to change music
 * preview of each sound in queue

-We give no support on this project ;)
+We give no support on this project ;) (there is some Apache Cordova's file, don't take care of these useless files ^^)